-Invoices, receipts, canceled checks and other documentation, including electronic documentation clearly establishing the nature of the expenditure and its relevance to the COUNTY program being contracted for shall be required to support an outlay of funds.
-Unsupported disbursements will be disallowed upon audit.
-CONTRACTOR will be required to repay COUNTY for all dollar for dollar disallowed costs.
-Photocopies (including scanned images) of invoices or receipts, any internally generated documents (e.g., vouchers, request for check forms, requisitions, canceled checks, etc.), and account statements do not constitute supporting documentation for purchases.
-To the extent the source for electronic documentation is an original hardcopy document (e.g., PDF scans of original vendor invoices) CONTRACTOR shall retain the original source document for inspection by COUNTY.
-County at discretion may accept photocopies of supporting its sole documentation in preference to the original documents.
+Invoices, receipts, canceled checks, and other documentation, including electronic documentation clearly establishing the nature and the reasonableness of the expenditure and its relevance to the COUNTY program being contracted for are required to support an outlay of funds.
+If the CONTRACTOR is unclear as to the appropriate documentation that must be retained to support an expenditure, CONTRACTOR shall consult with the COUNTY before the expenditure is charged to the COUNTY.
+Unsupported or inadequately supported disbursements will be disallowed upon audit.
+CONTRACTOR will be required to repay COUNTY for all disallowed costs.

+Electronic documentation is permitted when the source documentation originated electronically.
+To the extent the source for electronic documentation is an original hardcopy document (e.g., PDF scans of original vendor invoices), CONTRACTOR shall retain the original source document for inspection by COUNTY.
+Photocopies (including scanned images) of invoices or receipts, any internally generated documents (e.g., vouchers, request for check forms, requisitions, canceled checks), and account statements alone do not constitute supporting documentation for purchases.
+COUNTY at its sole discretion may accept photocopies of supporting documentation in preference to the original documents based on the adequacy of the CONTRACTOR'S internal controls over electronic documentation and subject to any limitations imposed by the applicable funding source(s) (i.e., federal and State agencies).

-Supporting documentation is required for various types of expenditures.
-CONTRACTORS shall provide acceptable supporting documentation for all expenditures, and, with regard to the following categories of expenditures, acceptable supporting documentation shall consist solely of the documentation listed for each expenditure type.
-Another form of documentation may be used, in lieu of the listed types of acceptable supporting documentation, provided the CONTRACTOR obtains the prior written approval of the COUNTY to use a specific type of alternative documentation.
+CONTRACTORS must provide acceptable supporting documentation for all expenditures.
+For example, for the following categories of expenditures, acceptable supporting documentation may include, but not be limited to:

+Payroll

-Payroll - timecards and attendance records signed by the employee and approved in writing by the supervisor, time distribution records by program accounting for total work time on a daily basis for all employees, records showing actual expenditures for Social Security and unemployment insurance, State and federal quarterly tax returns, federal W-2 forms, and federal W-4 forms.
-Personnel records shall also be maintained documenting employee pay rates.
-Personnel records shall also contain documentation confirming that educational and practical experience requirements of an employee's position have been met.
-Where licensure is a requirement of an employee's position, CONTRACTOR'S personnel file shall contain proof that employees have the required licenses/certifications.
+- Timecards and attendance records signed and dated by the employee and the employee's supervisor (in ink or electronically) certifying the accuracy and approval of the reported time. - Time distribution records by program, accounting for total work time on a daily basis for all employees. - Records showing actual expenditures for Social Security and unemployment insurance. - State and federal quarterly tax returns, federal W-2 forms, and federal W-4 forms.